lacroixdavid1/vscode-format-context-menu/README.md

 # VSCode format in context menus

-This VSCode extension allows user to format one or multiple files with right click context menu.
+This VSCode extension allows the user to format one or multiple files with right-click context menu.

 ![Demo](https://github.com/lacroixdavid1/vscode-format-context-menu/blob/master/assets/demo.gif?raw=true)